stormpath/stormpath-ios-example/README.md

 Open up `Stormpath iOS Example.xcworkspace` and run the app.
 The app has two targets: Stormpath ObjC Example, and Stormpath Swift Example.
 You can run each example individually and look at the code to see how they work.

-The sample app is currently configured to run against `http://localhost:3000/` (the default for the express sample project), but you can change this by adding a line of code in the AppDelegate:
+The sample app is currently configured to run against `https://stormpathnotes.herokuapp.com/` (a test server we have running), but you can change this by adding a line of code in the AppDelegate:

 ```Swift
 StormpathConfiguration.defaultConfiguration.APIURL = URL(string: "http://localhost:3000")!